dmbarbour/glas/docs/GlasNamespaces.md

 ## Quotas

 Divergence is a relevant concern.
-However, even if we could guarantee termination in presence of 'eval', we can easily express computations that take far more time than we're willing to spend.
+However, even if we could somehow guarantee termination in presence of 'eval', we can easily express computations that take far more time than we're willing to spend.
 Thus, we'll want quotas for evaluation of a namespace.
-Quotas could be expressed via configurations and annotations.
+Quotas could be expressed via user configuration and annotations.

 To ensure a reproducible outcome, quotas must be based on a heuristic cost function.
 We might accumulate costs in a register, then check for overruns periodically (e.g. upon GC) and just before commit.
+But it should be deterministic whether or not any given fork of the namespace procedure commits.

 ## Failure Modes

-Errors that abort a namespace procedure - dynamic type errors, assertion failures, quota constraints, etc. - can be reduced to a warning, with evaluation continuing on other branches.
-Errors that are localized to specific definitions - malformed AST, link violations, missing definitions, etc. - might raise a warning then arrange for a runtime error when the erroneous code is evaluated later.
+Errors that abort a namespace procedure - assertion failures, quota constraints, etc. - can be reduced to a warning, with evaluation continuing on other branches.
+Errors that are localized to specific definitions - malformed AST, link violations, etc. - might raise a warning then arrange for a runtime error when the erroneous code is evaluated.
 The choice between compile-time errors and warnings is subject to user configuration and guidance by annotations.

 Ambiguous definitions are possible if the same name is assigned multiple distinct definitions.
 (Assigning the same definition many times is idempotent.)
 In context of lazy evaluation, it is awkward to treat ambiguity as an error.
 Instead, we raise a warning then deterministically favor the 'first' definition from the lowest-numbered fork.
 When ambiguity errors are noticed, users should resolve them by tweaking import or export lists, or considering use of the *Shared Libraries* pattern.

 A cyclic dependency error is observed when a higher-priority 'ambiguous' definition can only be computed after observing the lower-priority version.
 If the definitions were the same, there is no error.
 If the cycle was not resolved, we did not observe the error.
 Essentially, this error is observed when a namespace macro should depend on its own output.
 Cyclic dependencies are perhaps the only errors at the namespace layer where we'll firmly insist on a resolution by programmers.

+## Source Setters

+In context of [notebook applications](GlasNotebooks.md), front-end compilers systematically implement editable projections of the application's source code.
+However, this introduces a design challenge: how do we route apply updates back to sources?

+One seemingly viable approach is to introduce source setters as compiler dataflow definitions, e.g. '@src.set(Ref, Data)'.
+A toplevel setter would be provided by the glas executable, perhaps via configured namespace procedure.
+We could extend this API with functions to support cooperative work, e.g. tracking attention, proposed edits, comments, curation.

+The Ref for a setter could be a simple 'file:Path' or similar, but we could support more flexible refs.
+Importantly, we can systematically align '@src.set' with 'ns.read' when localizing references.
+This is necessary when working with hierarchical folder structures, mixed DVCS, or treating a ".zip" file as a package folder.

+Anyhow, this could use a lot more detail.
+But I don't see any blockers at the moment.